This post may contain affiliate links. Please read our disclosure policy.

 rice, salt, butter and a cup filled with water on a wooden cutting board.

-• Long-grain rice: Use any long-grain white rice such as American long-grain rice, Basmati, or Jasmine.
+• Long-grain rice: Use any long-grain white rice, such as Basmati, Jasmine, or standard long-grain white rice.

-• Water: It is important to use hot water to kickstart the cooking process in the oven.
+• Water: Use hot water to help the rice start cooking right away in the oven.
 For more flavor, substitute hot broth.

-• Salt: I use 1/4 teaspoon of salt for flavor, but you can adjust according to your taste.
+• Salt: I use 1/4 teaspoon for seasoning, but adjust to your taste.

 Recipe Variations

-These step-by-step photos and instructions help you visualize how to bake rice in an oven.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos and instructions help you visualize how to bake one serving of rice in the oven.
+See the recipe box below for full recipe instructions.

 a white square bowl with rice and butter inside.

-1. Pour in 1 cup of hot water.
+1. Pour in 1 cup of hot water and stir to combine.

 pouring water into a bowl of rice.

-1. Stir and cover the baking dish with foil.
-Place the dish on a baking sheet and bake in a 375-degree F oven for 30-35 minutes until water is absorbed and the rice is tender.
+1. Cover the dish tightly with foil, place it on a baking sheet, and bake for 30-35 minutes, until the water is absorbed and the rice is tender.

 aluminum foil covering a small square baking dish on a baking sheet.